Christmas is on the way…

 This discussion is a great example of how traditions are always evolving.
 Whether it’s Chinese food, Indian takeout, or something entirely different, people are creating their own holiday experiences.
 For the listener who asked if Chinese food on Christmas is a thing in the UK, we hope we’ve given you something to think about.
 And for everyone else, what are your holiday food traditions?
 Let us know, because we’re always down for a good food debate.

-Trump Red Christmas Trumper Jumper
+Red Baby Pullover Christmas Jumper

-Trump Red Christmas Trumper Jumper
+Red Baby Pullover Christmas Jumper